 If your case involves a jury, you can expect your case to be even more expensive than a case in front of a judge.
 This is because jury trials generally take longer than trials in front of a judge.
 Some reasons for this include:

-- There is normally at least one additional day of trial for picking a jury.
+- There is usually at least one additional day of trial to pick a jury.

 - The trial generally will take longer because there will be instances where the jury has to be sent out of the room to argue some issue in front of the judge.

-- There will be a day or so for the jury to deliberate and make their decision.
+- There will be a day or so for the jury to deliberate and decide.

-- Then there will still be an additional day to argue the non-jury issues in front of the judge.
+- Then there will still be an additional day to argue the non-jury issues before the judge.